The Life Insurance Decision

 Why You Should get Life Insurance

-- Next, you need to consider the long term implications should anything unforeseen happen to you.
+• Next, you need to consider the long term implications should anything unforeseen happen to you.
 Will your children be able to attend the college of their choice?
 Do you have any children with special needs that might not ever be self-supporting?
 Do you have other family members that may rely on you financially?

-- Even if you’re fairly well off and strongly believe your family could get by without a life insurance benefit if anything were to happen to you, there’s many costs that people tend to forget about.
+• Even if you’re fairly well off and strongly believe your family could get by without a death benefit if anything were to happen to you, there’s many costs that people tend to forget about.
 For instance, do you have any type of credit card debt?
 How about a mortgage?
 Or even an auto loan?
 Your loved ones will be responsible for these debts and any others you have, a scary thought when you consider the average person has close to $10,000 in debt.